-- The state of your bladder health can also cause issue on close by organs, such as the uterus, bowel, and even the entire pelvic area.
+- The state of your bladder health can also cause issues with nearby organs, such as the uterus, bowel, and even the entire pelvic area.

 - Bladder issues can be a problem for women of all ages.

-- When and how you choose to go to the bathroom can impact your bladder health.
+- When and how you go to the bathroom can impact your bladder health.

-- Holding urine in for long periods can harm your bladder and it can cause long-term problems.
+- Holding urine in for long periods can harm your bladder and cause long-term problems.
 If you need to pee, don’t hold it in.

 Just For You . . .